Ja Thak Wa uprising: Ending of the Champa resistance and aftermath

 A blow struck the leadership of Neo Champa in the summer of 1835.
 The Raglai king Po War Palei was killed in action while battling against Nguyen troops in May 1835.
 Ja Thak Wa was wounded in Hamu Linang hamlet, near Phan Rang, was then captured by the Vietnamese, and he was sentenced to the death penalty.

 The revolutionaries still fiercely resisted until July in a futile hope of warding off the Vietnamese but soon succumbed and surrendered.
 Many revolutionaries and people involved in the uprising were immediately executed after their surrender, and some others were sent to exile or (slave) labor camps.

-In July 1835, Minh Mang ordered the executions of the former king Po Phaok The and the vice king Cei Dhar Kaok, reportedly being accused of inspiring Le Van Khoi's blasphemous plot against the court, by slow-slicing.
+In July 1835, Minh Mang ordered the executions of the former king Po Phaok The and the vice king Cei Dhar Kaok, reportedly being accused of inspiring Le Van Khoi's a plot against the court, by slow-slicing.

 In the summer of 1835, Minh Mang issued the destruction of Champa to release his anger.
 Historic sites were not exempted from the destruction.
 Cham cemeteries and royal tombs were smashed and vandalized.
 Temples were demolished.
 The temple of the king Po Rome was lit on fire.
 Most Cham villages and towns, especially aquatic villages along the coast, had been razed and annihilated.
 Around seven to twelve Cham villages were scrambled to the ground.
 A Cham document recounts: "If you go along the coast from Panrang to Parik, you will see, Prince and Lord, that there are no more Cham houses (on the coast)."
 Consequently, the Cham had lost their ancestors' seafaring and shipbuilding traditions.

 After Ja Thak Wa, Vietnamese royal documents also recorded one more uprising in the former Panduranga, led by two Cham sisters, Thị Tiết and Thị Cân Oa, in 1836.

 After all, to prevent further Cham resistance, Minh Mang decided to displace the Cham population and scatter them interleaved next to Kinh villages while shutting off communication between lowlander Cham and highlander tribes.
 Cham religious life and customs were practically wiped out.
 Indigenous highland peoples, their livelihoods, and their tracks were kept under heavy surveillance.

 Ming Mang's successors Thieu Tri and Tu Duc reverted most of their grandfather's harsh policies on religion and ethnic assimilation, and the Cham was reallowed to practice their faiths.

 Nevertheless, it was until when the French acquisition of Vietnam and later Indochina in the late 1880s had been finished only a tiny fraction, 40,000 Cham people in the old Panduranga remained.
 The French colonial administration prohibited Kinh discrimination and prejudice against Cham and indigenous highland peoples, putting an end to Vietnamese cultural genocide of the Cham.